syncfusion-content/wpf-docs/wpf/Introduction/Deployment.md

 ![](Deployment_images/Deployment_img3.png)

- _ClickOnce signing_
+ ClickOnce signing
+ {:.caption}

 In the Publish tab, click “Options” and in the publish options dialog check “Use application manifest for trust information” under Manifest as in the following screenshot.

 ![](Deployment_images/Deployment_img4.png)

-_Publish options dialog box_
+Publish options dialog box
+{:caption}

 N> Before publishing, install the attached certificate in your machine and also follow step 2.
 Follow the following steps for installing certificate in your machine.
+N>

-1. _Press Windows + R and type “certmgr.msc” and press enter that opens certificate manager._
+N>1. _Press Windows + R and type “certmgr.msc” and press enter that opens certificate manager._
-2. _Right click the “Trusted Root certification Authorities” and navigate to All Tasks -> Import.
+N>2. _Right click the “Trusted Root certification Authorities” and navigate to All Tasks -> Import.
 Now import the_ .pfx _to “Trusted Root certification Authorities”.
 It displays a warning for first time.
 Press Yes to continue the importing._

 ### Signing exe